 Menino’s anti-Chick-fil-A sentiments have since been echoed by Chicago Alderman Proco “Joe” Moreno, who announced that he will block Chick-fil-A’s efforts to build its second Chicago-area restaurant.

-But the American Civil Liberties Union is also warning state and local governments against actions such as those threatened by Menino and Moreno.“The government can regulate discrimination in employment or against customers, but what the government cannot do is to punish someone for their words,” said Adam Schwartz, senior attorney for the ACLU of Illinois.
+But the American Civil Liberties Union is also warning state and local governments against actions such as those threatened by Menino and Moreno.

 The ACLU “strongly supports” same-sex marriage, Schwartz noted, but said that “if a government can exclude a business for being against same-sex marriage, it can also exclude a business for being in support of same-sex marriage.”